 This article will help you read and understand your pathology report for hemangioma.

-by Robyn Ndikumana MD BScN and Allison Osmond, MD FRCPC, reviewed on June 13, 2019
+by Robyn Ndikumana MD BScN and Allison Osmond, MD FRCPC, updated December 14, 2020

 Blood vessels are hollow tubes that move blood around your body.
 Blood vessels that move blood away from the heart and towards the body are called arteries and arterioles.
 Blood vessels that bring blood back to the heart from the body are called veins or venules.
 The smallest blood vessels are called capillaries.
 They move blood inside an organ.

 Hemangiomas can develop at any age.
-A hemangioma that is present at birth is called a congenital hemangioma.
-In contrast, a hemangioma that develops in the first few days or weeks after birth is called an infantile hemangioma.
+A tumour that is present at birth is called a congenital hemangioma.
+In contrast, a tumour that develops in the first few days or weeks after birth is called an infantile hemangioma.
 Other types of hemangiomas develop later in life.

-There are different kinds of hemangiomas based on when the tumour developed and the look of the tumour with and without a microscope.
-The most common types are:
+There are many different kinds of hemangiomas.
+The type of hemangioma depends on when the tumour developed and the look of the tumour with and without a microscope.

-All types of hemangiomas are non-cancerous.
+All types of hemangiomas are benign (non-cancerous).
 Some types are likely to disappear on their own while other types may have to be removed surgically.